resolve109/study-aws-sa/aws-study-guide.md

   - Can integrate with AWS WAF for security at the edge
   - Provides geographic restrictions (geo-blocking) to prevent users in specific locations from accessing content
   - Helps comply with distribution rights by restricting access based on user's location
+- **Field-Level Encryption and Signed URLs**:
+  - Use field-level encryption to protect sensitive data fields end to end
+  - Signed URLs or signed cookies can restrict access to private content

 ### Amazon VPC
 - **Internet Gateways**: